panzerdp/dmitripavlutin.com/posts/051-react-stale/index.md

 Try the [demo](https://jsfiddle.net/dmitri_pavlutin/mhcwxLd3/).

-`[increment, log] = createIncrement(1)` returns a tuple of functions: one function that increments the internal value, another that logs the current value.
+`[increment, log] = createIncrement(1)` returns a tuple of functions: one function that increments the internal value, and another that logs the current value.

 Then the 3 invocations of `increment()` increment `value` up to `3`.